urbit/docs/learn/hoon/hoon-tutorial/generators.md

 This gate is going to transform our data by taking in the `json` structure and producing a `map`.
 Then we can look up keys in this map using `got` from the `by` core.

-`%.` performs the same function as `%-`, the rune used to call a function, except with the arguments reversed so that the function is last and the arguments of that function come first.
-It's used here to keep with the principle that heaviest, or most complex, expressions should go to the bottom.

 The key we are looking up in our new `map` we've created from `my-json` is `%title`, which is an element in the original source, to produce the final